Virat Kohli Biography: All you need to know about the King Kohli

 Virat Kohli’s Father: Prem Nath Kohli(Instagram official )

 Virat Kohli’s father, Prem Nath Kohli, was a respected criminal lawyer.
 He played a pivotal role in nurturing Virat’s passion for cricket.
 Tragically, he passed away from a stroke in December 2006 at the age of 54.
 At that time, Virat was participating in a Ranji Trophy match for Delhi against Karnataka.
 Despite the heartbreaking news, he chose to play the next day, scoring an impressive 90 runs.
-This moment showcased his dedication and commitment to the sport, which he often attributes to his father’s unwavering support.
+This moment also showcased his dedication and commitment to the sport, which he often attributes to his father’s unwavering support.

 Virat Kohli’s Mother: Saroj Kohli